nickjj/plutus/README.md

   - Use whatever code editor you're comfy with for adding or editing items
   - Pipe its output into other tools if you want to do custom processing
   - View it in any spreadsheet program if you want occasional GUI features
-  - Easy to write custom importers (ie. bank CSVs) since you just produce a CSV file
   - Easy to share with accountants if requested (1 file and a common format)
+  - Easy to write custom importers since it's text in a standard format
 - Most commands only open the CSV file in read-only mode to protect against corruption
   - The few commands that write to it are super explicit (ie. `insert` and `edit`)
 - An extensive `lint` command to help identify any input errors